mobiletest2016/machine-learning-articles/articles/what-is-dropout-reduce-overfitting-in-your-neural-networks.md

 ...but only very briefly!
 This process repeats every epoch (or even every minibatch! - Srivastava et al. 2014) and hence sampling thinned networks happens very often.
 This should lead to significantly lower generalization error rates (i.e., overfitting), as "the presence of neurons is made unreliable" (Srivastava et al., 2014).

-This removal of neurons and synapses during training is performed at random, with a parameter \[latex\]p\[/latex\] that is tunable (or, given empirical tests, best set to 0.5 for hidden layers and close to 1.0 for the input layer).
+This removal of neurons and synapses during training is performed at random, with a parameter $p$ that is tunable (or, given empirical tests, best set to 0.5 for hidden layers and close to 1.0 for the input layer).
 This effectively means that, according to the authors, the "thinned" network is sampled from the global architecture, and used for training.

 At test time, "it is not feasible to explicitly average the predictions from exponentially many thinned models" (Srivastava et al., 2014).
 That's true: it would become a computational burden when hundreds of thousands of epochs/minibatches have to be averaged, especially when networks become really large.

 Fortunately, there is a solution - which is simple, but produces the same result.
-By using one neural network, where the weight outputs are scaled down according to the \[latex\]p\[/latex\] with which a unit was retained during training.
+By using one neural network, where the weight outputs are scaled down according to the $p$ with which a unit was retained during training.
 This means that the expected output at training time is the same as the true output at test time, resolving the computational issue and making Dropout usable in practice.

 ### Bernoulli variables